rust-lang/rustc-dev-guide/src/solve/canonicalization.md

 # Canonicalization

-Canonicalization is the process of *isolating* a value from its context and necessary for global caching of goals which include inference variables.
+Canonicalization is the process of *isolating* a value from its context and is necessary for global caching of goals which include inference variables.

 The idea is that given the goals `u32: Trait<?x>` and `u32: Trait<?y>`, where `?x` and `?y`